htra159/htra159/README.md

 ## **HEADLINE: AI ENGINEER BUILDS FUTURE**

-**HOI AN, VN** — **Tra Hoang**, a dedicated Software & AI Engineer, continues to make waves in the tech community.
+**KON TUM, VN** — **Tra Hoang**, a dedicated Software & AI Engineer, continues to make waves in the tech community.
 Known for bridging the gap between academic theory and practical application, Hoang is currently shipping high-quality software from his Vietnam-based headquarters.

 <br/>